alexisvafiadis/Community-Center-Website-Rework/readme.md

 ## Features & Functionality

-The new Saith Seren website includes the following key features:

 - **Bilingual Support**: Seamless switching between Welsh and English content.
 - **Event Management System**: Staff can add, modify, and delete events directly through the website.
 - **Newsletter Management**: Users can subscribe to the newsletter, and admins can manage subscribers, upload newsletters to the website content and send them via email.